-- Each property that changes regularly is isolated in its own dedicated small class20 - E.g., The alarm (detector) is considered as a class.
-Alarms are isolated from configuration data for the related entity and from each other. - Large data structures that are invariant or change rarely can be grouped in composite classes.
+- Each property that changes regularly is isolated in its own dedicated small class - E.g., The alarm (detector) is considered as a class.
+Alarms are isolated from configuration data for the related entity and from each other. - Large data structures that are invariant or change rarely can be grouped in composite classes. - E.g., The CEP where Configuration data (both intent and actual) is collected into a single class.
+The data in an instance changes rarely.

-19 A baseline is a statement of absolute state (in this case of all resources relevant to the stream).
+&lt;sup>28 A baseline is a statement of absolute state (in this case of all resources relevant to the stream).
 Updates alone cannot be meaningfully interpreted as they are updates against some state.
 A full history will have all state changes, but starting from the first moment in the history to determine the current state, running through all changes would be extremely expensive.
 Hence providing a baseline from time to time can speed up alignment when a system connects for the first time.